CosmWasm/sylvia-book/src/basics/state.md

 ```

 First, adding parameter to the `instantiate` method added it as a field to the `InstantiateMsg`.
 It also caused `dispatch` to pass this field to the `instantiate` method.
-Thanks to sylvia we don't
-have to tweak every function, entry point or message and are actions are limited only to modifying
+Thanks to [Sylvia](https://github.com/CosmWasm/sylvia) we don't have to tweak every function,
-the method.
+entry point or message, and all we need to do, is just to modify the `instantiate` function.

 ## Next step

-Nice, we now have the state initialized on our contract, but we can't validate if the data is
+Well, now we have the state initialized for our contract, but we still can't validate,
+if the data we passed during instantiation is stored correctly.
-stored correctly.
-Let's change it in the next chapter, in which we will introduce `query`.
+Let's add it in the next chapter, in which we introduce **`query`**.